EightMilesEight/act_scene_voicerecog_pi/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project was created by 8Miles8 because I do a lot of theater work, and most of the time in rehearsals half the cast and most of the crew has no idea where in the show we are, so I created this project that uses speech recognition to match what's being said onstage to the scene, and broadcasts it to a satelite device (the server).

+* Note- I'm completely self-taught and made this project learning how to do each thing as I went, so the code is a mess, but I did my best to comment it in a way that makes it understandable

 <p align="right">(<a href="#top">back to top</a>)</p>